denis-ismailaj/distributed-systems-notes/MapReduce.md

 ![Figure 1 from the paper](https://i.imgur.com/BvFOTJj.png)

-1. The MapReduce library first partitions the input data.
-It then launches many instances of the program spread throughout the cluster.
+1. The MapReduce library first partitions the input data, and then launches many instances of the program throughout the cluster.

-2. One of the instances serves as the master and the rest as workers.
+2. One of the instances is the master.
 The master picks idle workers and assigns each one a task.
 There are `M` map tasks and `R` reduce tasks to assign.